Get to really know your photographer

 Firstly, of course my name is Kayla.
 I created the company “Kayla photography“ 10 years ago now.
 When I first started photography I was about 12 years old and all I wanted to capture was images of animals.
 My father and I would drive around all weekend in search of anything that moved to photograph.
 The highlight of our day would be a pack of deer.
 My mother would shake her head as we got so excited we would giggle, grab our cameras and book it.
 This childhood not only formed me as the photographer I am, but truly formed me into the person that I am today.
 I started my first company when I was 16 years old, named “Paws Photography”.
 Here I shared my love for nature photography as well as local pets.
 Flash forward to collage, I enrolled in the photography program in Algonquin college fresh out of high school with the pure belief that I would be chasing animals through the bush for the rest of my days.
 This was only half of the case.

 My second year into the program, I got an incredible job opportunity working with Canadian geographic.
 This was extremely eye opening.
-It showed me that wildlife photography was not only not sustainable as an income, but that working for a magazine like this was not what I thought it would be.
-I spent much more time in a cubicle looking for others photographers submissions than I was out shooting my own.
+It showed me that wildlife photography was not only, not sustainable as an income, but that working for a magazine like this was not what I thought it would be.
+I spent much more time in a cubicle looking for other photographers submissions than shooting my own.
 It just wasn’t for me.
-I am an extremely outgoing and hands on person when I have a camera in my hand.
+I am an extremely outgoing and hands on person when I have a camera in my hands.
 When I don’t, I am much more laid back and meek.
 I was not willing to give up that feeling, that transformation I obtain when I’m looking through my lens.

 10 years later, I live in a little home in the country with the love of my life; my hubby and our two little dogs Panda & Koda.
 We love to go camping and find the next best adventure.